 How long is cold weather concrete cure time?

 Rather than five hours in the summer, setting time of double or triple that amount may be needed when it’s cold.
-When it’s near freezing, over a day could be required for full hardening.
+When it’s near freezing, it may take a whole day to harden.
 Accelerants and heated aggregate help, but only to a point.

-No. Once concrete is frozen, its chemistry is irrevocably disrupted.
-Preventive insulation and warmth are imperative since re-pouring is the only remedy after freezing.
+No, because once concrete is frozen, its chemistry changes.
+Re-pouring is the only remedy after freezing.

 What's the best concrete mix for cold weather?